brimdata/zed/pkg/zql/search-syntax/README.md

 ## Search all events

 The simplest possible ZQL search is a match against all events.
 This search is expressed in `zq` with the wildcard `*`.
-The response will be a ZSON-formatted dump of all events.
+The response will be a ZNG-formatted dump of all events.

 #### Example:
 ```